zjeffreys/calcc/README.md

 1. Open the cloned directory in vscode.
 1. When vscode prompts you to install the recommended extensions, do it.
 1. Find the two functions that have `TODO` comments.
 Your job is to fill in the missing code such that the tests all pass.
+1. At any time, run the tests by clicking on the Erlenmeyer flask icon on the left, then click the play button at the top.
 1. When you have code working, commit it to Github using vscode.
 Google how to do that if you aren't sure.
 1. I'll be able to see if your code passes the tests.